nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 - Authentication has completed, so the data holder knows the URA and HealthcareProviderRoleType of the requesting organisation and, where applicable, the federated professional identity (see Authentication).
-- A use case scope is present from the authentication process; a single name connects this scope to its Nuts policy and authentication policy.
+- A use case scope is present from the authentication process; a use-case-identifier connects this scope to the corresponding access policy and authentication policy.
 - The applicable policies are available, version controlled in a Git repository controlled by the Nuts Foundation.
 - The data holder operates a policy enforcement point and has access to a policy decision point (e.g. the PDP